Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: System Model

 \section{System Model}

-We consider a cell with one base station, and $N$ machines each equipped with at least two different RF interfaces.
-We consider only the uplink paths.
+We consider a cell with one base station in the center of the cell, and $N$ machines each equipped with two different RF interfaces.
+In this model, we consider only the uplink paths.
 The machines have fixed positions, and are divided to two sets, active machines (sources) and idle machines (relays).
 We denote active machines set as $M^a$ that includes $N^s = | M^a |$ sources and each source wants to send data to the base station to deliver its message to its destination.

-Moreover, the channel between the sources and the base station may have low communication quality, due to fading and shadowing.
-Therefore, we denote the set of idle machines by $M^i$, which included $N^r=| M^i |$ relays.
+Moreover, the channel between the sources and the base station may have low communication quality, due to path loss, fading and shadowing.
+We denote the set of idle machines by $M^i$, which contains $N^r=| M^i |$ relays.
 In other words, $M_{Total}$ is considered as a set of machines, such that $M_{Total}= M^a \cup M^i$ and $M^a \cap M^i= \phi$.
 According to what was mentioned, $N = N^s + N^r$.
-It is assumed machines would like to cooperate with each other.
+It is assumed machines would cooperate with each other.
 The idle machines do not have data to send at that period of time, thus they can work as a relay.
 Therefore, when active machines need help, the idle machines can assist them as relays to increase data-rate.
+Unlike some works where one source can be connected to several relays at the same time \cite{DOCMHuXu2017}, in our model, each source can not be connected to more than one relay.

-The relays are using the decode-and-forward (DF) protocol.
-Figure 1 shows the scheme of active and idle machines in the system model.
+The relays are using the Decode-and-Forward (DF) protocol.
+Fig.~\ref{fig:plotM2Mpapers} shows the scheme of active and idle machines in the system model.
+These machines are randomly positioned with a uniform distribution.

-The communication capacity between two nodes, $i$ and $j$, in the network is denoted by $C_(i,j)$, that according to the Shannon-Hartley equation, will be as:
+The communication capacity or the maximum bit rate that can be used according to the link conditions between two nodes, $i$ and $j$, in the network is denoted by $C_{i,j}$, that according to the Shannon-Hartley equation, will be as:

-where $B^t$ is the bandwidth of the communication channel with technology $t$ used by two nodes i and j and $SINR_(i,j)$ is the Signal to Interference plus Noise Ratio of the channel with $i$th node as the transmitter and $j$th node as the receiver.
+where $B^t$ is the bandwidth of the communication channel with technology $t$ used by two nodes i and j and $\mathrm{SINR}_{i,j}$ is the SINR of the channel with $i$th node as the transmitter and $j$th node as the receiver.

 The possibility of using different RF interfaces of the machines can help to provide high data rates.
-Therefore, as static RF interfaces usage, we consider a WiFi interface for their M2M communication and an LTE interface for their direct communication with the base station.
-Hence, when a source communicates with a relay, another node can forward its data to the base station.
+Therefore, for the static RF interfaces setting, we consider a WiFi interface for their M2M communication and an LTE interface for their direct communication with the base station.
+The frequency bands used by the LTE and WiFi interfaces are considered different from each other.